Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Simply sign up to Mysupermarket for free, then search for an item.
 On its page, scroll down and you'll see a chart of the big five supermarkets' average prices for that product over the last year.

 Results can be fascinating.
-When we searched ...
+Here's an example we found when we searched ...

 - Hot!
 Haagen Dazs cookie dough icecream (500g) was £2.22 at Waitrose - 47% below its average price of £4.19 over the year at the five big supermarkets.